The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   15. Name and explain two methods for using ASR hypotheses for the NLU inputs.
 Explain why one is more robust than the other.
 Explain the ways for NLU prediction using ASR hypotheses.
   #answer-box[
-    - *top ASR hypothesis*: Features are extracted directly from single best hypothesis and the classification is performed into relevant semantic classes.
+    - *Top ASR hypothesis*: Features are extracted directly from single best hypothesis and the classification is performed into relevant semantic classes.
     - *N-best list of ASR hypothesis*: This method uses multiple ASR hypotheses to provide a more comprehensive input for NLU.
     - N-best list of ASR hypothesis is *more robust* because it incorporates uncertainty in ASR output, reducing the chance of NLU errors.
     - *NLU prediction using ASR hypotheses*: the goal is to obtain p(d|a), which is the probability of a dialogue act d given the audio signal a.